lancewood1/cloud-native-course-errata/README.md

-  - When creating Spring Boot project from [Spring Initialer](https://start.spring.io/), make sure you choose Spring Boot 1.5.x (not Spring Boot 2.0.x (This is because this lab document assumes you are using Spring Bootk 1.5.x)
+  - When creating Spring Boot project from [Spring Initialer](https://start.spring.io/), make sure you choose Spring Boot 1.5.x (not Spring Boot 2.0.x (This is because the lab document, especially on Actuator part, assumes you are using
+    Spring Boot 1.5.x)
   - Skip the `Challenges` part of the lab in the middle of the document
   - Lab document assumes you are using Gradle.
 If you are